lkngtn/1hive.org/content/1Hive LLC.md

 * Maintains [[The cult of 1Hive discord server]]
   * Administer the discord server, adding channels, roles, and other integrations in order to create an enjoyable and productive synchronous community discussion space

-In addition we intend to with other members of the community on the following initiatives:
+In addition we intend to work with other members of the community on the following initiatives:

 * Update the 1Hive community covenant
   * Clarify the shared vision of the 1hive community to enable us to better attract and retain new contributors